junjing02/Airline-Reservation-System/README.md

 ## Usage

-1. Compile with a Windows-compatible C++ compiler (e.g., MSVC or MinGW).
+1. Compile with a Windows-compatible C++ compiler.
 2. Run the executable; the console window will maximize at startup.
 3. Follow on-screen prompts to navigate user or admin menus.

----

-*Assignment for Programming Concepts and Practices Course*